 Protein: 28% Fat: 15% Fiber: 4.5%

-2. Wellness Simple Natural Dry Limited Ingredient Dog Food, Lamb & Oatmeal
+2. Wellness Simple Natural Senior Dry Dog Food L.I.D.

-It contains limited ingredients which cater to senior dogs with sensitive stomachs, keeping what goes into your senior dog’s mouth, simple and natural.
+Reduced ingredients cater to digestive issues, keeping what goes into your senior dog’s mouth simple and natural.

 The Wellness Simple Duck & Oatmeal Formula does not contain any wheat or gluten, nor does it contain any colorants or flavorings.